yamajunn/BRAD/README.md

 ## ・ENGLISH ver
 (Translated at DeepL)
 # Development Progress
-Currently developing an IRAD to perform the task of cutting down wood in Minecraft.
+Currently developing an ARAD to perform the task of cutting down wood in Minecraft.

 - Real-time object detection of trees in Minecraft using YOLO v5.
-- . /IRAD/Codes/Minecraft/Tree/ScreenCapture.py to run
+- . /ARAD/Codes/Minecraft/Tree/ScreenCapture.py to run

 - Code being produced to create dataset for motion recognition model.
-- . /IRAD/Codes/Minecraft/Tree/CaptureScreenKeys.py
+- . /ARAD/Codes/Minecraft/Tree/CaptureScreenKeys.py

-## The following is entered as a note about IRAD, as it is still in the design stage.
+## The following is entered as a note about ARAD, as it is still in the design stage.

-### IRAD working procedure:
+### ARAD working procedure:
 - ##### Recognize motion and convert current video data to text from training data and current video data.
 - ##### Select training data similar to long-term objectives to determine short-term objectives.
 - ##### Determine the short-term objective based on the selected training data.
 By processing this recursively, the action plan becomes more specific.
 - ##### If the current situation changes, the action plan is modified accordingly.
 The recursive process also allows the broad action plan to be changed as needed.

-IRAD takes into account these action plan texts as well as various factors, such as past memories and current status that it has acquired, to determine whether the objective and current situation are similar.
+ARAD takes into account these action plan texts as well as various factors, such as past memories and current status that it has acquired, to determine whether the objective and current situation are similar.

 By generating action plans in text format, character recognition such as OCR can be used in conjunction.

-### In order to implement IRAD:.
+### In order to implement ARAD:.
 - ##### Required libraries:.
     - ###### Image Recognition
     - ###### Motion Recognition